xnen/Vai/README.md

     - Select the desired OpenAI model (`o1-mini` or `o1-preview`) from the dropdown.
     - Click `Submit` to send the request.
     - The application will handle the response, update files, and create backups as necessary.
-    - Each response shows all diffs using Meld, which allow you to merge in whatever or fix AI mistakes.
+    - Each response shows all diffs using Meld, which allow you to merge or fix AI-generated changes.